panzerdp/dmitripavlutin.com/posts/177-pure-function/index.md

 ## 4. Dealing with impure functions

 Impure functions have a higher [complexity](https://en.wikipedia.org/wiki/Programming_complexity) compared to pure functions.
-Complexity is added by accessing/modifying external states or by side effects.
+Complexity is added by accessing external states or by side effects.

+Because of their higher comlexity impure functions are harder to test.
+You have to mock the external state or the side-effect to understand if the function works correctly.

 Either way, there's nothing wrong with the impure functions.
 They are a necessary evil for the application to communicate with the external world.